V(ouch!)ers hurt our public schools and raid taxpayer coffers

 Voucher schemes are a backdoor means of funding religious schools with taxpayer money, undermining the principle of separation of state and church.
 They benefit those denominations that have the most private school infrastructure in place.

-Congress should reject vouchers and protect public education, heeding the wise words of the father of the U.S. Constitution, James Madison, who noted: "Religion and government will both exist in greater purity, the less they are mixed together."
-(17)
+Congress and states should reject vouchers and tuition tax credits and protect public education, heed-ing the wise words of the father of the U.S. Constitution, James Madison, who noted: "Religion and government will both exist in greater purity, the less they are mixed together."
+(27)